A hierarchical reserving model for reported non-life insurance claims: A hierarchical reserving model

-The hierarchical claim development framework makes no assumption with respect to the statistical modelling technique that is used to model the individual layers.
-The case-study in Section~\ref{section:caseStudy} illustrates the proposed hierarchical reserving model by calibrating both a Generalized Linear Model (GLM) as well as a Gradient Boosting Model (GBM) to the layers outlined in (A3).
-Although standard procedures are available for calibrating these models, special attention is required for the variable selection process or (hyper) parameter turning steps.
-In reserving the historical, observed data contains mainly records from early development years, whereas the future predictions are more oriented towards later years.
-This imbalance between the training and prediction data set poses a model risk when covariates exhibit a different effect on the first development years versus the later development years.
+The individual layers in the hierarchical reserving model can be modelled with any predictive modelling technique.
+The case study in Section~\ref{section:caseStudy} and the simulation study in Section~\ref{section:scenariotesting} calibrate both a Generalized Linear Model (GLM) as well as a Gradient Boosting Model (GBM) to the layers outlined in (A3).
+Although standard procedures are available to calibrate these models, special attention is required for the variable selection process or (hyper) parameter tuning steps.
+In reserving, the historical, observed data mainly contain records from early development years, whereas the future predictions are more oriented towards later development years.
+This imbalance between the training and prediction data set\footnote{The prediction data set consists of all update vectors $\bs{U}_k^j$ that are not yet observed at the evaluation date, i.e.~the set $\mathcal{R}^{\texttt{Pred}} = \{\bs{U}_{k}^{j} \mid k = 1 ,\ldots,n, j = \min(\tau_k + 1,d), \ldots, d \}$.} poses a model risk when covariates exhibit a different effect on the first versus the later development years.
 In machine learning literature this phenomenon is known as a covariate shift \citep{Sugiyama2007}.
-Following \cite{Sugiyama2007b}, we correct for a potential covariate shift by maximizing a weighted likelihood in which weights depend on the development year, i.e.
+Following \cite{Sugiyama2007b}, we correct for a potential covariate shift by maximizing a weighted likelihood, i.e.

-where $w_j$ is the weight assigned to an observation from development year $j$.
+where $w_j$ is the weight assigned to an observation from development year $j$ since reporting.
 Following \cite{Sugiyama2007b}, we define these weights as the ratio of the number of records from development year $j$ in the prediction data set to the number of records from development year $j$ in the training data set.
 For typical reserving data sets this ratio is observed and can be computed as